iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 The WorkspaceEditor enforces that `WorkspaceDb`s always have a version number associated with them within a `WorkspaceContainer` (by default, the initial version is marked "1.0.0").
 WorkspaceDb version numbers follow the [semver versioning](https://semver.org/) rules.
 To modify an existing WorkspaceDb within a `WorkspaceContainer`, administrators must (with the write-lock held) make a new version using the `versionDb` command.
 New versions may be of type "patch", "minor", or "major", depending on its impact to users.
 When the write-lock is released, the newly edited version of the WorkspaceDb becomes immutable and may never be changed again.
 This way old or archived projects may continue to refer to consistent workspace data without risk.

-By specifying an acceptable [version range](https://docs.npmjs.com/cli/v6/using-npm/semver#ranges) in `workspace/databases` Settings, administrators can control when, how, and if users see updates to workspace resources.
+By specifying acceptable [version ranges](https://docs.npmjs.com/cli/v6/using-npm/semver#ranges) in `workspace/databases` Settings, administrators can control when, how, and if users see updates to workspace resources.